shreyakantha/CodeAlpha_EmailExtractor/README.md

 - Open-source README formatting guidelines

 ## 📜 License
-This project is open for educational and personal use.
-Feel free to modify, improve, and expand it as needed.
+This project is licensed under the `MIT License`, which means you are free to use, modify, and distribute this software with proper attribution.

+## 🌱 Support
+If you find this project helpful or interesting, consider giving it a ⭐ on GitHub.

+It helps improve visibility, supports open-source learning, and motivates further improvements.

 ## 💬 Feedback
 If you have any feedback or suggestions, feel free to reach out at 📧 shreyakantha348@gmail.com

 ## ❓ FAQ
 #### Q1.
 Does this script generate email addresses?
-**Answer.** No. It only extracts existing email addresses from a .txt file.
+**Answer.** No. It only extracts existing email addresses from a `.txt` file.
 #### Q2.
 What happens if the input.txt file has no emails?
 **Answer.** The output file will be empty.
 #### Q3.
 Where is the output file saved?